Small Business Insurance Coverage

 Claims made outside your policy coverage dates

-Any claims made before or after your coverage policy dates are not protected.
-For protection outside of your begin and end policy coverage dates, you'll need an endorsement.
+Any claims made before or after your coverage policy dates are not protected on a standard claims-made policy like professional liability insurance (E&O) or directors and officers insurance.
+For protection outside of your policy's start and end dates, you may need an endorsement.

 Prior acts coverage endorsement modifies a claims-made liability policy to protect you against losses that occurred before you bought your current policy.

-Extended reporting period endorsement modifies a claims-made professional liability (also known as an errors and omissions insurance) policy so you can report claims even after the expiration date of your insurance policy.
+Extended reporting period (ERP) endorsement (often called tail coverage) modifies a claims-made policy so you can report claims even after the expiration date of your insurance policy.

 no coverage check mark